OVERVIEW

 Electives are selected in consultation with industry to ensure graduates develop relevant, employment-ready technical skills.
 At Academia of Trade, elective selections focus on advanced networking and cybersecurity.
 A sample of elective units includes:

-ICTPMG505 — Manage ICT projects
+ICTPMG613 — Manage ICT project planning

 Fees & Funding